ClusterHQ/flocker/docs/gettingstarted/mysql-example.rst

    alice@mercury:~/flocker-mysql$

-Verify our data has moved with the application
+Verify Our Data Has Moved With the Application
 ==============================================

 We'll now connect to the second node via the MySQL client, using the same authentication credentials as before.